FadilCN/Budgeto/README.md

 ### Exception Handling
 - Improve error handling and data validation when fetching from the API.
 - Ensure the frontend checks if data is available before rendering; if not, show a proper fallback (e.g., loading state, error message, or default values) instead of breaking.
-This ensures forntend loads even if data is not presnt on backend.
+This ensures frontend loads even if data is not present on backend.
 ---

 ## Quick Troubleshooting